rebelvg/framework.VR/readme.txt

 Teams available - 1 to 4, team 5 is reserved for squad command network.
 So in total you can have 6 squads with 4 fireteams per squad which is more than enough which can cover up to 96 players (not counting any command players).
 Colors will be applied automatically.

-To enable suicide set murshun_easywayout_canSuicide to true in the init.sqf.
-To disable JIP teleportation set murshun_allowJipTeleporting to false in the inti.sqf (JIP teleportation enabled by default in the murshun_menu pbo).

 Radios are now automatically added to any vehicle.
 To add radio to an object use the line below.